 Camp Hours & Information

-Camp will start at 8:30am on the first morning of camp (Monday or Tuesday) and end at 4:00pm on Friday afternoon.
+Camp will start at 8:30am on the first morning of camp (Monday or Tuesday) and end at 5:00pm on Friday afternoon.

 - Campers should be dropped off and picked-up at Salt Pump Climbing Co. at 36 Haigis Parkway in Scarborough, Maine at the times listed.

 - The first day of camp will start with getting to know fellow campers and staff, sorting and packing gear, and heading to the campground by early afternoon.

-- From our base camp at the Covered Bridge Campground we will travel to many of New England’s classic climbing areas in the Mount Washington Valley.
+- From our base camp we will travel to many of the classic climbing areas in the area.
 We will challenge ourselves on and off the wall while working on lots of new skills in climbing, camping, backcountry cooking, and more!

 WEATHER CONDITIONS, PHYSICAL DEMANDS, and LIVING CONDITIONS.
 Although unlikely, weather conditions can be extreme.
 Temperatures in New England may be reach unseasonably high or low temperatures, even in the summer months.
 Prolonged storms, high winds, and/or intense sunlight are possible.
 Physical demands may include carrying a backpack over uneven terrain such as rocks, boulders, fallen logs, or slippery surfaces as well as ascending and descending steep slopes.
 Campers will sleep outdoors in tents.
 Camp risks include, but are not limited to, injuries such as burns or cuts, stains and other injuries from slips, falls, or lifting, and illness including diarrhea and flu-like illness.
 Meals are prepared over gas stoves and open fires.
 Staff will be primarily responsible for preparing meals and setting-up camp, but campers will be encouraged to take part in these camp chores and activities under staff supervision.